advoor/nova-resource-field/Readme.md

 Created by [@advoor](https://github.com/advoor).
-Based on the default [select field](https://nova.laravel.com/docs/2.0/resources/fields.html#select-field), to allow an easy way to select templates located in a specific directory.
+Based on the default [select field](https://nova.laravel.com/docs/2.0/resources/fields.html#select-field), to allow an easy way to select resources located in a specific directory.

 ## Installation